Jonathan Haas

 Jonathan Haas is an American timpanist.
 Philip Glass' Concerto Fantasy for Two Timpanists and Orchestra was commissioned for him by several orchestras.

 Early life

 Haas was born circa 1955, raised in Glencoe, Illinois, where his father was CEO of Sealy Posturepedic.
-After studying liberal arts - including percussion lesions - at Washington University in St. Louis, he trained at the Juilliard School.
+After studying liberal arts—including percussion lessons—at Washington University in St. Louis, he trained at the Juilliard School.

 While at St. Louis, he played with the St. Louis Symphony, and joined an Emerson, Lake & Palmer tour, opening each show by playing the snare drum part of Maurice Ravel's Boléro, alone in a spotlight.
 After Juilliard, he joined the Charlotte Symphony Orchestra.

 After a self-funded, solo timpani recital at Carnegie Recital Hall in 1980, he accepted an invitation to join the New York Chamber Symphony.

 Glass concerto

 The Concerto Fantasy for Two Timpanists and Orchestra was commissioned from Philip Glass for Haas by the American Symphony Orchestra, Milwaukee Symphony Orchestra, Peabody Symphony Orchestra, Phoenix Symphony and Saint Louis Symphony Orchestra, jointly.
 Haas had first suggested the idea of a timpani concerto to Glass almost a decade earlier.

 Haas performed the world premiere of the concerto on November 19, 2000, at New York's Lincoln Center with Svetoslav Stoyanovby and the American Symphony Orchestra conducted by Leon Botstein.

 He has performed national premieres of the work and recorded it in 2004 with Evelyn Glennie and the Royal Liverpool Philharmonic Orchestra conducted by Gerard Schwarz as part of Glass' Concerto Project.
 He has also performed versions arranged for chamber orchestra and for wind ensemble.